LAS SALINAS DE LA CONCEPCIÓN

 The Salort d’Alaior family, owners of a vast estate since 1614, began salt production in 1853.
 The first salt harvest took place in the summer of 1854.

-Archduke Ludwig Salvator mentions the saltworks of La Concepción in his book Die Balearen in 1890-91.
+Archduke Ludwig Salvator mentions the La Concepción salt pans in his book Die Balearen in 1890-91.
 Production reached 194 quintals of salt, that is, 8,148 kg of salt.

-Production continued until 1984, ending one hundred and thirty years of uninterrupted operation, the longest industrial salt extraction trial ever undertaken on the island of Menorca.
+Production continued until 1984, ending one hundred and thirty years of uninterrupted operation, the longest industrial salt extraction trial ever carried out on the island of Menorca.

-In 2018, salt harvesting resumed, in accordance with the strictest ecological and environmental principles in the artisanal saltworks of La Concepción.
+In 2018, salt harvesting resumed, following the strictest ecological and environmental principles at the artisanal salt pans of La Concepción.

-The Concepción salt flats are a Site of Community Importance (SCI, ES0000235), a Special Protection Area for Birds (SPA, ES0000232) and are part of a Natural Area of Special Interest (ANEI).
+The La Concepción salt pans are a Site of Community Interest (SCI, ES0000235), a Special Protection Area for Birds (SPA, ES0000232), and are part of a Natural Area of Special Interest (ANEI).

 SALT IN MENORCA